MKrafick/DiscoverDB2/README.md

 This script will completely deactivate the (depricated) DB2 Health Monitor.
 Pay attention to comments in the script and follow the URL within the script to an IBM Technote.

+*Dockerfile_Example.zip (Episode 26)*

+Three files used during "Writing a Dockerfile for Db2 (Part II)" episode.
+This contains a dockerfile and additional scripts used in my example.

 *PARSE_DIAG.ksh (Episode 11)*